 The Kishu Ken, specifically, has strong ties to this wolf in its history, and in the origin story of the breed itself.
 The origin story invariably goes something like this:

-This origin story may have some truth to it, as genetic evidence has uncovered that some modern Kishu do - in fact - carry a maternal haplotype unique to the Honshu wolf.
+This origin story may have some truth to it, as genetic evidence has uncovered that some modern Kishu do - in fact - carry a maternal haplotype (A445) unique to Japan and not shared with any other Japanese breed.
 According to some modern day hunters, there are other traits Kishu Ken possess that are evidence of their wolf blood.
 These are not limited to their sharp, almond-shaped eyes, their narrow chests, or the "rounded triangle" shape of their well-furred ears.
 This evidence also lives in the very nature of the Kishu Ken - the "wonderful wildness" of their personalities.
 Some believe it is also seen in how easily they can navigate dense, mountainous terrain, and their overall robust physique.

 Another alleged place Kishu show their "wolf's blood" is their teeth.
 Kishu Ken teeth are hard, strong, and large.
-According to the lore, Kishu teeth come out at a sharp angle, similar to that of the Honshu wolf.
+According to the lore, Kishu teeth come out at an angle that is similar to that of the Honshu wolf.
 Some hunters say Kishu teeth do not break or get lost in a fight.
-This may be due to selection for hunting dogs who must work on the tough hide of a boar, rather than sure evidence of wolf blood, but Kishu teeth are nothing to disregard.
+This may be due to selection for hunting dogs who must work on the tough hide of a boar, rather than sure evidence of wolf blood.
+It could even be another myth... but Kishu teeth are nothing to disregard.

 The Kishu Ken is not a wolf-dog cross in its modern incarnation, but between verbal storytelling, written accounts, and scientific study, it is is not difficult to believe that these wolf-dog crosses may have happened in the breed's history.